Data import

 Imported file format

-Import file TransCalc takes as an input a list of transactions stored in a CSV (comma separated value) file.
+TransCalc takes as an input a list of transactions stored in a CSV (comma separated value) file.
 The CSV file is usually exported from a broker service.
-An example file is included which may look like
+An example file is included, which may look like

 2018-05-31-13.14.06equity2B20101